Skip to main content

 If the answer to any row is vague, do not hide it behind a helper function yet.
 Keep the curl command visible and inspect the generated endpoint page first.

-Use this packet when a signup, trial, notebook, dashboard job, or agent workflow stalls before the first successful response.
-It separates account setup from actual API activation.
+If a signup, trial, notebook, or agent workflow stalls before the first successful response, check which step is incomplete.

-first_authenticated_callRequest method, path, venue family, symbol, status, and failed or successful request IDInspect auth, namespace, and limits before widening
+first_authenticated_callRequest method, path, venue family, symbol, status, and request ID are recordedInspect auth, namespace, and limits before widening

 first_successful_responsesuccess, data, response timestamp, and meta.request_id are understoodMove to route exploration, SDK, CLI, MCP Server, Skill, WebSocket, or OpenAPI

-If the packet stops at api_key_created, do not assume the user is activated.
-If it stops at first_authenticated_call, preserve the status code and request ID so the next call can route to Errors And Request IDs, Rate Limits, or Venue Coverage.
-If it reaches first_successful_response, keep the exact curl command and response envelope before building abstractions.
+If stalled at api_key_created, the key has not been tested against any authenticated route.
+If stalled at first_authenticated_call, preserve the status code and request ID and route to Errors and request IDs, Rate limits, or Venue coverage.
+Once first_successful_response is reached, keep the exact curl command and response envelope before building abstractions.

 Common Follow-Ups